emilio-berti/assembly/index.md

 sequences
 (![10^{-152}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;10%5E%7B-152%7D "10^{-152}")
-of the total fraction of possible sequences for 100 species; much *much* smaller than considering only a grain of sand simulating the whole Earth).
+of the total fraction of possible sequences for 100 species; much *much* smaller than considering only a grain of sand for simulating the whole Earth).
 As this seems quite dangerous, potentially leading to biased conclusions, I completed neglected bottom-up assembly processes.